GeorgeShao/ezmeetupxyz/README.md

 ## What we learned
 I learned a lot about React, Node.js, and working with p2p video & audio.
 This was also my first time working with Heroku by myself so I learned about setting up a custom domain and using their ACM to link a SSL certificate.

-## What's next for DistributedPython
+## What's next for ezmeetup.xyz
-I want to further improve the GUI of the meeting video feeds.
+I want to further improve the GUI of the meeting video feeds and add more features such as a chat, muting functionality, and the ability to upload/share files.